BARGHEST-ngo/_WARD-core/README.md

-# WARD Core v2.0.0-beta.1.2 - Standalone engine release
+# WARD Core v2.0.0-beta.1.2 - standalone engine

 This is the first standalone release of the WARD Core engine, this is the backend engine of the main WARD project.
 The main project is here: https://github.com/BARGHEST-ngo/_WARD-UI